yegor256/blog/_posts/2018/mar/2018-03-06-speed-vs-quality.md

 Was I kidding?
 Not at all.

 I truly believe that quality is not what programmers should care about.
-They must care only about speed&mdash;close tasks as soon as possible&mdash;
-which means [make money]({% pst 2018/jan/2018-01-09-micro-budgeting %}).
+They must care only about speed---close tasks as soon as possible--- which means [make money]({% pst 2018/jan/2018-01-09-micro-budgeting %}).

 Won't this attitude ruin the project and turn the code base into a mess?